 At Dam West meets we use a technique called Fly-Overs.

 A fly-over is when the first swimmer remains in the water at the finish of his event while the next swimmer to go dives over him to begin her event.
 This is done instead of having the swimmers climb out of the pool before the next swimmer goes.
 Fly-overs help to facilitate the events and reduce the overall time of the meet.
-We provide timers with 2 watches for fly-overs.

 Although these instructions may seem daunting at first, timing really is very simple and straight forward.
 Your Head Timer will be there to check on you if you need a break, water, new watch, etc.